EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Experimental Results

-\mypara{Effect of dataset size for vision-language model training.} In order to explore the effects of data size, we train model on image faithfulness evaluation task under three different data size: 200, 500 and 800.
-As illustrated in Table~\ref{tab:data_scale}, performance generally enhances with more training data.
-Notably, training with just 500 data nearly maximizes accuracy, with further increases to 800 data yielding only slight improvements.
-This result suggests that our method requires only a small amount of annotated data to achieve good performance, highlighting the cost-effectiveness of our approach.
+\mypara{Effect of training dataset size for vision-language model training.} In order to explore the effects of data size and determine the sufficient amount of training data, we train the model on image faithfulness evaluation task with images and their annotations sourced from 200, 500 and 800 prompts.
+As illustrated in Table~\ref{tab:data_scale}, the evaluation performance continuously enhances as more training data is used.
+Notably, training with just 500 prompts nearly maximizes accuracy, with further increases to 800 data yielding only marginal improvements.
+This result suggests that our method requires only a small amount of annotated data to achieve good performance, highlighting its cost-effectiveness.
+Generally, since more data leads to better performance, we use all of the available data to finetune our models and release this data to the research community to bootstrap further study.

-\mypara{Effect of model size.} Transformers have demonstrated a strong capacity to scale effectively across a variety of tasks, as noted in key studies~\cite{dehghani2023scaling, radford2018improving}.
-In Table~\ref{tab:model_scale}, we illustrate the advantages of scaling up the MLLM for image faithfulness evaluation.
-Specifically, increasing the MLLM model size from 7B to 34B results in notable improvements in performance.
+\mypara{Effect of model size.} Since transformers are known for their scalability~\citep{radford2018improving, dehghani2023scaling}, we investigate the effect of the model size on the performance of image faithfulness evaluation.
+As illustrated in Table~\ref{tab:model_scale}, the benefits of scaling up the utilized MLLMs are remarkably significant, where increasing the model size from 7B to 34B results in substantial improvements in evaluation performance.
+For this consequence, for the final version of the \ourmethod evaluation model, we choose LLaVA-NeXT 34B, the largest model in LLaVA-NExT series, and finetune it on our meticulously curated SFT data.
+Since some users of \ourmethod cannot afford MLLM inference with 34B parameters, we will make the 13B and 34B models publicly available.